 - Focus on Empathy: social responsibility and impact

-Thesis project topics are initiated by graduate students in partnership with their advisors’ background under one of the three overall application areas: human abilities, active communities, and responsible environments.
+Thesis project topics are initiated by graduate students in partnership with their advisors’ background.
 Areas range from Industrial Design, Communication Design, and Fashion Design, and are built by the associated graduate faculty who bring unique expertise to expand design interventions.
 Graduate students work in related areas with the guidance of their faculty advisors to frame inquires and explore design applications.
 The final work is defended verbally, visually, and in writing—publishing while concluding their work through an exhibition at DAAP Works.

 Graduate students are expected to work with a high level of independence, motivation, and competence through their Master of Design education.